mebusy/pyMinecraft/README.md

     - the general idea is to calculate ambient occlusion for each vertex using only information from adjacent voxels,
         - and for each vertex depending on these voxels there are only 4 possible variants of ambient occlusion.
         - <img src="https://0fps.files.wordpress.com/2013/07/aovoxel2.png" height=400/>

+### Anisotropy

+- when applied Ambient Occlusion, since each face consists of two triangles, the interpolation of non-linear value along the face leads to an undesirable effect.
+- to fix this, we need to choose a consistent orientation for the faces , when some condition is met, we flip the order of triangle vertices for each face, that is, choose another diagonal to split the sqaure into triangles.